CaptainACQ/f22raptor/README.md

 * Fuel system needs worked into MFD's and needs to be easier to understand.

 * Fuel burn way too low.
 (Enjoying the range so fixing it is on backburner for now)

+* Taxi light toggle works but the programmatic state seems wrong somehow.
+That is to say that SimConnect variable LIGHT TAXI ON is not working, but the event TOGGLE_TAXI_LIGHTS works to toggle the actual lights properly.
+[Game Bug]

 Fixed:
 * Autopilot PID values need readjusted for Pitch and Roll.
 Pitch shakes the